anuj1501/anuj-raghani-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Anuj is a Software Engineer at Deutsche Bank, working with the Data Analysis Research and Execution team (DARE), based out of London and Frankfurt.
-He has contributed to developing an AI search engine that extracts semantic insights from incident descriptions and recommends solutions from past resolved incident tickets, improving the bank’s operational resilience.
-Currently He is working on exploring approaches to optimize search retrieval and benchmarking state-of- the-art Transformer models to improve accuracy.
+He has contributed to developing an AI search engine that extracts semantic insights from incident descriptions and recommends solutions from past resolved tickets, improving the bank’s operational resilience.
+Currently He is working on exploring approaches to optimize information retrieval and benchmarking state-of- the-art Transformer models to improve accuracy.
 He has a bachelor's degree from [Veermata Jijabai Technological Institute (V.J.T.I.)](https://vjti.ac.in) in Information Technology.

 Outside of work, Anuj loves watching football and binging web series.